 Most Small Businesses Qualify

-The IRS rewards companies for technical problem-solving.
-If your business develops new products, improves existing ones, or figures out better ways to do things — you're probably doing work that qualifies.
+The IRS gives companies a credit for technical problem-solving.
+If your business develops new products, improves existing ones, or figures out better ways to do things, you're probably doing work that qualifies.

 This isn't a deduction.
 It's a dollar-for-dollar reduction in the taxes you owe.